hu7241/nao_gmapping_amcl/README.md

 * Use gtest.launch for mapping using gmapping
 * Use htest.launch for mapping using hector mapping
 * -[x] In the launch files make sure to change the paths to _config_, _map_, and _rviz_ files accordingly.

+* To use gmapping and hector mapping, joint_states.py needs to be changed (uncomment ln160)

 **2. KNOWN BUGS:**